Research Project Supervision¶

 When searching for Master or PhD supervision, please send an email to me with the following documents:

 If you are an international student, you will need to find your own funding, that is living expenses and tuition fees.
-Please visit the Graduate School of Engineering for information about costs and scholarships.
+Please visit the page containing information about Scholarships for International Postgraduate Students and also the Australian Government Research Training Program (RTP) Scholarship and Stipend Scholarship.

 If the initial report and qualifications are appropriate, I will ask you to write a more concrete proposal and potentially schedule a phone conversation.
 PhD programs in Australia are 3-4 year long.
 Masters are 1-2 years.